KBVE/kbve.com/.github/ISSUE_TEMPLATE/simple_bug_report.md

 ---
-name: Simple Bug report
+name: Podcast Topic
-about: Create a bug report on any of our KBVE services.
+about: Create a podcast topic request or suggestion.
 title: ''
-labels: bug
+labels: podcast, video
 assignees: ''

 ---

-**Describe the bug**
+**Describe the podcast topic**
-A clear and concise description of what the bug is.
+A clear and concise description of what the thesis for your podcast topic is.
 Keep it simple!

+* * *

+**Reference Material**
+A collection of links, papers, and/or data related to the topic.
+(Please use the number inside bracket for each ref.)
+[1]...
+[2]...
+[3]...

 * * *